Urban Nature Skills Academy - Nature & Outdoors quest for Beginner level adventurers

 1

-Choose your training ground: Find a park or green space with at least 2 acres and varied terrain (trees, open grass, water features if possible).
-Scout it once during daylight to identify safe areas and note high-traffic zones—you want space to practice without crowding joggers.
-City botanical gardens work great if they allow off-trail exploration.
+Find a park with at least 2 acres, varied terrain, and features like trees, open grass, or water.
+Visit once during daylight to map safe practice areas away from high-traffic jogger routes.
+Botanical gardens work if they allow off-trail exploration.

 2

-Start with plant ID basics: Download a reliable plant identification app (see supplies) and spend your first session on three common, unmistakable edible plants in your region.
-In most US cities: dandelion (entire plant edible), clover (flowers and leaves), and plantain (not the banana—the leafy weed with parallel veins).
+Use a plant ID app to learn dandelion, clover, and plantain (the leafy weed, not the banana).
 Photograph them, taste tiny amounts, note where they grow densest.
-The 15-minute rule applies: if you can't confidently ID it in 15 minutes with multiple sources, don't eat it.
+Follow the 15-minute rule: if you can't confidently identify it in 15 minutes with multiple sources, don't eat it.

 3